-- ► full access to the Runtime of different computers
+► full access to the Runtime of different computers

-This way, actions such as the acknowledgment of alarms at a workspace on all other computers in the network thus becomes visible. - ► Centralized logging and archiving - Creation of redundant systems (see redundancy (on page 78), circular redundancy (on page 101))
+This way, actions such as the acknowledgment of alarms at a workspace on all other computers in the network thus become visible.

-- Redundancy switching with integrated evaluation methods - Creation of distributed systems (see multi-project administration (on page 31)) - Use of zenon Web Server and zenon Web Client for access using the web browser. - ▶ Use of zenon in a terminal server environment (on page 61) - Use of strong encryption (on page 48) - Concurrent work on a project from several computers (see distributed engineering)
+- Centralized logging and archiving - Creation of redundant systems (see redundancy (on page 80), circular redundancy (on page 105)) - ► Redundancy switching with integrated rating methods - ► Creation of distributed systems (see multi-project administration (on page 31)) - ▶ Use of zenon Web Server and zenon Web Client for access using the web browser. - ▶ Use of zenon in a terminal server environment (on page 62) - ▶ Use of strong encryption (on page 48) - Concurrent work on a project from several computers (see distributed engineering)